Medieval runes: Open runes

 Some runic symbols involving loops were developed into "open" forms to simplify design.
-The most prominent of these is an "open version" of bjarkan (ᛒ) for /p/ (as opposed to the complex stung bjarkan ᛔ), appearing as a capital k (ᛕ – unicode: Runic Letter Open-P) and named plastur ("bandaid").
+The most prominent of these is plástr (ᛕ), an "open version" of bjarkan (ᛒ) for /p/ (as opposed to the complex stung bjarkan ᛔ).

-Greenlandic Norse developed a distinctive "open version" of reið (ᚱ), where the top loop opened up to make with two parallel sloping branches, that is found in 14 Greenlandic inscriptions.
+Greenlandic Norse developed a distinctive "open version" of reið (ᚱ), where the top loop opened up to make two parallel sloping branches, that is found in 14 Greenlandic inscriptions.